 It's actually a trick question.
 OTV has native support for STP isolation whereby the router performing the OTV encapsulation will recognize STP BPDUs and prevent them from being delivered across the overlay.
 This completes the partitioning of the Layer 2 domain between the sites.
 The data plane is isolated by way of the Layer 3 interconnect and now the control plane is isolated thanks to this native optimization in OTV.

-First Hop Redundancy Protocol Isolation
+First Hop Redundancy Protocol Isolation⌗

 In addition to STP BPDUs floating around the networks at either data center, there are also HSRP or VRRP packets.
 Since the Layer 2 domain is stretched, what happens to these protocols?
-Well, all of the HSRP/VRRP speakers are going to hear each other, an election will happen and one of the speakers will be elected the master and own the VMAC/VIP.
-That works fine for hosts in the same site as the master, but what about hosts in a remote site?
+Well, all of the HSRP/VRRP speakers are going to hear each other, an election will happen and one of the speakers will be elected the leader and own the VMAC/VIP.
+That works fine for hosts in the same site as the leader, but what about hosts in a remote site?

 Those hosts will have to transit the overlay in order to reach their default gateway.
 That's not exactly efficient.